Kong/docs.konghq.com/app/gateway/2.8.x/plan-and-deploy/security/secrets-management/backends/hashicorp-vault.md

 ## Configuration

-[Hashicorp Vault](https://www.vaultproject.io/) can be configured with environment variables or with a Vault entity.
+[HashiCorp Vault](https://www.vaultproject.io/) can be configured with environment variables or with a Vault entity.

 ## Environment variables